10DLC website requirements

 For best practices, it's recommended to craft a personalized privacy policy addressing the following key points:

-- How users can unsubscribe/opt-out from your organization.
+• How users can unsubscribe/opt-out from text messages from your organization

-- Explain how you protect your user data.
+• Explain how your organization protects user data

-You can also reference GetThru's comprehensive privacy policy here: https://www.getthru.io/privacy-policy.
+You can also reference GetThru's privacy policy here: https://www.getthru.io/privacy-policy

 If your site doesn't include a contact source URL and/or privacy policy already, adding them is necessary to help your organization get approval through manual vetting.
 If a use case fails manual vetting, your site must be updated to fulfill the requirements, which will require restarting the manual vetting process.

-Please write to support@getthru.io if you have any questions or difficulty adding your website!
+We recommend sharing your privacy policy with GetThru Support for review before publishing it to your website, in case any revisions are required.
+Please write to support@getthru.io if you have questions or difficulty adding your website!